-Soft sleeper or first class is the most comfortable option.
+Soft sleeper or first class is the most comfortable option on a train to Tibet.
 It is a compartment with the door that locks with 4 sleeping berths: 2 on the lower level and two on the upper level with small stair leading to it.
 The beds are narrow, but they are soft and come with bedding.
 Upper beds might be priced cheaper than lower ones.
 There are power plugs and you can charge all your devices.

 Hard sleeper berth